StrawHatHacker/Shiro-The-Discord-Bot/README.md

 * **\>add/remove linkchannel \<channel\>**
   > Adds or removes a channel from the list of ignored channels.
 Channels added to the list will get ignored when links are posted
 * **\>add/remove autorole \<role\>**
   > Adds or removes a role from the auto role list.
-When a user join the will get assigned all of the specified roles
+When a user joins they will get assigned all of the specified roles
   >
   > *Limited at 1 role, 10 roles for supporters*
 * **\>add/remove blacklist \<id\>**